Private Loan Options

 Are benefits important?

-The State of Iowa has a nonprofit lender, Iowa Student Loan, who offers rates for students and parents below those of national lenders and the Federal PLUS Loan.
-Iowa Student Loan provides your rate BEFORE you apply and shows you the required credit score for each interest rate offered.
-Other lenders will set your interest reate AFTER you apply and you or your cosigner's credit history has been reviewed.
+The State of Iowa has a nonprofit lender, ISL Education Lending, who offers rates for students and parents below those of national lenders and the Federal PLUS Loan.
+ISL Education Lending provides your rate BEFORE you apply and shows you the required credit score for each interest rate offered.
+Other lenders will set your interest rerate AFTER you apply and you or your cosigner's credit history has been reviewed.
 Not everyone gets the lowest rate stated.
 Review the rates in the table below and click each lender to learn more about their loan options.

-- *Annual Percentage Rates (APRs) were retrieved from the lenders websites on July 5, 2018, for loans where repayment is deferred whil the studnet is enrolled at least half time.
+- *Annual Percentage Rates (APRs) were retrieved from the lenders websites on September 2023, for loans where repayment is deferred while the student is enrolled at least half time.

-- ** Iowa Student Loan lists specific rates on its website; other lenders provide ranges
+- ** ISL Education Lending lists specific rates on its website; other lenders provide ranges

 Questions to Ask Lenders